sjl/learnvimscriptthehardway/preface.markdown

 Along the way I'll also mention things that aren't strictly about Vimscript, but are more about learning and being more efficient in general.
-Learning Vimscript isn't going to help you much if you wind up fiddling with your editor all day instead of working, so you must strike a balance.
+Learning Vimscript isn't going to help you much if you wind up fiddling with your editor all day instead of working, so you have to strike a balance.

+The style of this book is a bit different from most other books about programming languages.
+Instead of simply presenting you with facts about how Vimscript works, it guides you through typing in commands to see what they do.

+Frequently the book will lead you into dead ends before explaining the "right way" to solve a problem.
+Most other books don't do this, or only mention the sticky issues *after* showing you the solution.

+This isn't how things typically happen in the real world, though.
+Most of the time you'll be whipping up a quick piece of Vimscript and run into a quirk of the language that you'll need to figure out.
+By stepping through this process in the book instead of glossing over it I hope to get you used to the process of dealing with Vimscript's silliness so you're ready when you find other edge cases.
+Practice makes perfect.

 Each chapter of the book focuses on a single topic.
 They're short but packed with information, so don't just skim them.
-If you really want to learn the most you can from this book, you need to *type in* all of the commands.
+If you really want to learn the most you can you need to *type in* all of the commands.

 You may already be an experienced programmer who's used to reading code and understanding it straight away.
 If so: it doesn't matter.
 Learning Vim and